DSDEV27001/GFWeatherPipeline/readme.md

 - ScreenTemperature is between -50 and 50 degrees celsius
 - WindSpeed and WindGust wont exceed 255 mph as the highest ever recorded was 253 mph
 - Air pressure will be between 870 hPa to 1085 hPa as these are the current recorded minimum and maximum at Earth surface level
+- Visibility will not exceed 125,000 (range: 0 - 1250,000)
+- Text strings provided in the data will not exceed length 50

 ### **Reference Links**